xuestella03/WINTER25-CS326/lectures/L08_supervised_machine_learning_ii/slides.md

 ## L.08 | Q.03

 Let's say we have a dataset of movie genres.
-We know that a movie can only one genre, but there are many to choose from.
+We know that a movie can have only one genre, but there are many to choose from.
 Should we use multi-class or multi-label classification?

 <div class='col-wrapper' style = 'display: flex; align-items: top; margin-top: 2em; margin-left: -1em;'>
 <div class='c1' style = 'width: 60%; display: flex; align-items: center; flex-direction: column; margin-top: 2em'>